 Who are the Different Types of Stakeholders?

-Types of Internal Stakeholders
+Types of Primary Stakeholders

 A project manager is an individual who accepts to develop the project taken up by the organization.
 He/She would be responsible for picking the project team members who can carry out project-related tasks efficiently.
 Project manager’s role will be as a team leader while performing any given project for the organization.
 Also, without the guidance of a project manager/team leader, a project team cannot develop the deliverables.

-The project team is responsible for developing the project and delivering intended outcomes.
-It consists of several individuals who possess specialized skillset.
+The project team is responsible for developing the project and delivering the intended outcomes.
+It consists of several individuals who possess specialized skills.
 Every team member has to coordinate with other team members while carrying out a project.
 In addition, project team members should report to the project manager in case of project-related issues.

-PMOs or Project Management Offices are instilled with large organizations.
+PMOs or Project Management Offices instilled with large organizations.
 Such offices define and maintain the standard for managing projects.
 PMOs indulge in specifying the policies, practices, and procedures for the effective management of projects.